Nibato/nibmods-7dtd/AutoAcceptPartyInvite/README.md

-﻿This mod will auto-accept any party invites from allied players
+This mod will auto-accept any party invites from allied players